Increase productivity and improve customer experience by eliminating “The 8 Wastes of Service”

 Command and control management does not work here.
 Do your managers make all the decisions, even simple ones?
 Or are your staff members truly empowered to respond to customer requests and create valuable outcomes?

 Studying the 8 Wastes of Service is powerful way to improve your service to customers and to colleagues.

 Contact us for support.
 We will be glad to assist you.

 Next Post: 4 Reasons Why Perception (vs. Process) Delivers Service Excellence

-Previous Post: The 10 Essential Abilities of a Service Excellence Workforce
+Previous Post: Customer Service Skills List for a Service Excellence Workforce